Employees don’t need Netflix.

 Netflix is a giant content library.
 Sure, there’s plenty of data on the back end shaping how that content is curated and presented.
 But it’s still just a content library.
 The Netflix of Learning metaphor proliferates a fundamental flaw in the traditional L&D mindset: that our job is to build and serve content.

 Yes, content will continue to be part of the workplace learning experience.
 However, it is only a small part of how people learn to do their jobs.
 People learn through experience (see 70/20/10).
 People learn through conversation.
 People learn through practice.
 People learn through reflection.
-Our mindset – and our tools – should be shaped to align with this reality and not rely on a content catalog, even if it’s a pretty catalog filled with nifty content.
+Our mindset – and our tools – should align with this reality and not rely on a content catalog, even if it’s a pretty catalog filled with nifty content.

 Insufficient Data = Limited Recommendations

 Look at the screenshot of my Netflix account above.
-Because I watch Breaking Bad, the system suggests I should also watch Narcos, Sons of Anarchy and Sherlock.
+Because I watch Breaking Bad, the system suggested I should also watch Narcos, Sons of Anarchy and Sherlock.
 I don’t like those shows.
 Sure, I like Black Mirror, but I could have wasted considerable time consuming content that isn’t for me because other people who watched what I watch happen to like those things.
 Think about it.
 How often does Netflix actually recommend something you want to watch?
 And how difficult is it to discover new content that isn’t recommended?

-To make resource recommendation applicable in the workplace, a wide range of data, including demographic, knowledge, behavior and results data, must be analyzed on a personal and organizational level.
+To make resource recommendations applicable in the workplace, a wide range of data, including demographic, knowledge, behavior and results data, must be analyzed on a personal and organizational level.
 “Content” must also be expanded beyond courses and job aids to include all types of support engagements.
 Only then can the right intervention be suggested at the right time to the right person to solve the right problem.
 Rather than gravitate to the limited Netflix metaphor, L&D pros should explore how people analytics can drive truly personalized and adaptive learning experiences.

 Netflix Is Designed for Binging

 This is the opposite of what we should be trying to do in workplace learning.
-We should be designing support experiences that require as little time as possible.
+We should design support experiences that require as little time as possible.
 People don’t go to work to learn.
 They go to work to do their jobs.
 Yes, L&D should be there to support them whenever they need help.
 Sure, sometimes people will attend structured programs to learn more complex and critical skills.
 However, if we’re doing our jobs correctly, training should require as little time (and content consumption) as possible.
 More content does not equal more learning.
 Actually, it tends to mean less.